ivogeorg/ce-learning-progression-003-screensavers-part1/learning-progression.md

 The most important aspects of the sub-programs `coding()`, `rain()`, and `freqBars()` is that they are _independent of each other_ and are _similarly encapsulated_.
 Towards the first aspect, only one of these programs is running at a time, and no other program is running _in the background_ to compete for computing resources or perturb the timing of the program currently executing.
 Toward the second aspect, all of these sub-programs are encapsulated as functions with the same signature, namely no parameters and no return type, as in `function foo() : void {}`.
 This makes them easy to call from the same place, in our case the `basic.forever()` loop.

 We have only looked at 2 screensavers (meaning the programs running in `Asleep` mode) so far, but now that we have a solid program structure, both bottom-up and top-down, we can easily go about developing and adding other screensavers.
 Just wrap them into a `void` function with no parameters, whether the internal implementation is a function or a class, and add it to the options for the `Asleep` mode.
-We see two important properties of well-structured programs: `[<cept>]`_implementation hiding_, which dictates that the implementation details for a certain independent program component need not be visible (in other words, at the top level of the program, we don't care about how a particular screensaver sub-programs is implemented), and `[<cept>]`_extensibility_, which allows for seamless extension of the functionality of the large program by just adding more options, without changing the overall design and structure.
+We see two important properties of well-structured programs: _implementation hiding_, which dictates that the implementation details for a certain independent program component need not be visible (in other words, at the top level of the program, we don't care about how a particular screensaver sub-programs is implemented), and _extensibility_, which allows for seamless extension of the functionality of the large program by just adding more options, without changing the overall design and structure.

 ##### Matching gestures and screensavers

 Here, we will also see how the encapsulation, implementation hiding, and extensibility of our structured program design will help us with keeping the main program simple.
 In particular, how do we match gestures and screensaver programs?
 Do we use `if...else` cascades, a `switch` statement, or some other construct.
-Actually, we will use the marvelous property of JavaScript (and, hence TypeScript) that it has `[<cept>]`_first-class functions_.
+Actually, we will use the marvelous property of JavaScript (and, hence TypeScript) that it has _first-class functions_.
 Let's look at an example:
 ```javascript
 // Example 4.1.2